fornwall/rust-script/README.md

 If you are using Windows, you can associate the `.crs` extension (which is simply a renamed `.rs` file) with `rust-script`.
 This allows you to execute Rust scripts simply by naming them like any other executable or script.

-TODO: This can be done using the `rust-script --file-association` command.
-This command can also remove the file association.
-If you pass `--amend-pathext` to the `file-assocation install` command, it will also allow you to execute `.crs` scripts *without* having to specify the file extension, in the same way that `.exe` and `.bat` files can be used.
+This can be done using the `rust-script --install-file-association` command.
+It will also allow you to execute `.crs` scripts *without* having to specify the file extension, in the same way that `.exe` and `.bat` files can be used.

+Uninstall the file association with `rust-script --uninstall-file-association`.

-If you want to make a script usable across platforms, it is recommended that you use *both* a hashbang line *and* give the file a `.crs` file extension.
+If you want to make a script usable across platforms, use *both* a hashbang line *and* give the file a `.crs` file extension.

 <a name="usage"></a>
 ## Usage